denstream-io/Quick-Pay/README.md

 # QuickPay: Revolutionizing In-Store Shopping

 ## Inspiration
 Shopping should be easy and convenient.
 No one likes to have their receipt scrutinized after making a purchase, a common practice at large superstores and chain markets.
 We aim to eliminate the hassle of multiple steps and unnecessary checks.
-Our goal is to make the in-store shopping experience smoother, faster, and more transparent.
+Our goal is to make the in-store shopping experience smoother, faster, and better.

 ## What it does
 QuickPay simplifies the shopping process by combining scanning, video conferencing, and screen sharing.
 No more juggling between different apps: